 Do you think it caused strife in your relationship or did it bring you closer?

 It brought us so much closer.
 The adoptive dad always had his hesitations about open adoption, but I think placing with them a second time really made him realize I was not a threat and that I did love them.
-As soon as I told them I wanted to place with them, they said they wanted to start having visits.
+As soon as I told them I wanted to place with them, they said they wanted to start having visited.
 That helped us grow closer and we really started feeling like family.

 What is the one thing you hope your birth children know about your decision to place both of them?

 That it was always about them.
-I wanted them both so badly, I wrestled God spiritually to not let adoption be the right choice.
+I wanted them both so badly, I wrestled with God spiritually to not let adoption be the right choice.
 That even if they end up hating me for choosing adoption, I will never regret it.
 I know without a doubt it was the choice I was supposed to make.
 I was meant to help them get to their family.
 And above all that I love them and I am so proud of them!